adrn/astropy-tutorials/README.rst

 Overview
 --------

-Each tutorial is essentially an [iPython notebook](http://ipython.org/notebook.html) file.
+Each tutorial is essentially an `iPython notebook <http://ipython.org/notebook.html>`_ file.
 The notebooks are each saved in a separate directory within the `tutorials` subdirectory in this project.
-Let's look in [FITS-Header](https://github.com/astropy/astropy-tutorials/tree/master/tutorials/FITS-Header) as an example.
+Let's look in `FITS-Header <https://github.com/astropy/astropy-tutorials/tree/master/tutorials/FITS-Header>`_ as an example.
 There is a single iPython notebook file that contains the text and code for the tutorial, and a FITS file used in the tutorial.
-The notebook file is automatically run and converted into a static HTML page ([example](http://tutorials.astropy.org/FITS-header.html)), which is then displayed in the tutorial listing on http://tutorials.astropy.org.
+The notebook file is automatically run and converted into a static HTML page (`example <http://tutorials.astropy.org/FITS-header.html>`_), which is then displayed in the tutorial listing on http://tutorials.astropy.org.

 Procedure
 ---------

 _If you are unfamiliar with git, you should first get familiar with git and github.
-There are a number of resources available for learning git, but a good place to start is with the [github interactive tutorial](http://try.github.io/).
+There are a number of resources available for learning git, but a good place to start is with the `github interactive tutorial <http://try.github.io/>`_.
 You should also get familiar with using pull requests and forks on github: https://help.github.com/articles/using-pull-requests _

 To create and contribute a new tutorial, you will first need to fork the astropy-tutorials repository on github and clone this fork locally to your machine (_replace <GITHUB USERNAME> with your github username):